Mold Assessor vs Remediator: Why You Need Both (2026)

 - Dries the area completely

-Typical cost: Varies widely by scope—$500 for small areas to $10,000+ for extensive contamination Typical timeline: 1-7 days depending on scope
+Typical cost: Varies widely by scope—$500 for small areas to $10,000+ for extensive contamination — see full cost guide Typical timeline: 1-7 days depending on scope

 Why this step matters: By having remediators bid on an independent assessment's protocol, you ensure: